Who We Are

 We launched in 2021 out of a decade of collaboration with small justice and liberation organizations.
 We operate in deep partnership with New England movement organizations who are either engaged in basebuilding-style organizing or in solidarity economy work.

-Check out some of our 90+ partner organizations in our 2022 Year-end Giving Guide.
+Check out some of our 70+ partner organizations in our Current Partner Giving Guide.
 Partners guide our work by participating in and coordinating our programs.
 Fundraising staff and volunteers of these organizations hold stipended leadership roles and formal advisory roles.

 We’re an offering of the Movement Sustainability Commons.